aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Sets the max row number of shared formula.

+**Remarks**

 If the number is too large, the autofilter works very slow in MS Excel 2013.

 **Parameters:**
 | Parameter | Type | Description |